-Tanzania: an epic safari following the Serengeti's Great Migration
+An epic safari following the Serengeti's Great Migration in Tanzania

 Often billed as the world’s ultimate wildlife spectacle, the Great Migration of wildebeest and zebra takes place annually across the plains of East Africa; Amanda Canning travels to Tanzania to try to catch up with the herds.

 It’s been an excellent night for the predators of the Serengeti.
 As the sun starts to inch over the horizon and cast a pale light over the acacia-pocked plains, it reveals a scene of nocturnal carnage.
 There are bones here, bones over there, bones everywhere.
 White bones picked clean and dazzling, as if fashioned from porcelain; scrappy, dirty bones, bits of unidentifiable flesh still clinging to them; bones that retain the shape of the animal from whence they came.